adamtwig/D4D/README.md

 * Michael -- Interactivity of Senegal with arrondisement boundaries using D3.js
 * Michael -- Plotting antennas in Senegal using D3.js
 * Morgan -- Generate voronoi diagram by antenna locations
-* Morgan -- Abstract out movement (i.e. I don't care where they moved to, just did they move?
-AA vs. AB) to address
-Time patterns (i.e. average time of movement by user by home location)
+* Morgan -- How often does a user move? (i.e. average time of movement by user by home location)
 * Morgan -- Does definition of home location matter? (statistically significant difference)
 * Morgan -- Does time of year matter? (statistically significant difference)